mzabani/codd/README.md

 UPDATE employee SET employee_experience='intern';
 ````

 _Codd_ will parse the comment in the first line and understand that this migration can't run in a transaction.
-There are caveats of doing this, so keep on reading to know more.

-## Important notes about SQL migrations

-1. By using `no-txn` migrations, you're taking great risk with the possibility of a migration failing when deploying and leaving the Database in an intermediary state that is not compatible with the previously deployed application nor the to-be-deployed one.
-It is recommended that you avoid these at great costs and plan carefully when adding even one of them.
-2. _Codd_ will run blocks of consecutive `in-txn` migrations (that can run in transactions) in a single transaction.
-If there are blocks of `in-txn` migrations intertwined with `no-txn` migrations, each consecutive block runs either in a transaction or outside a transaction, accordingly.
-Also, if even one `no-txn` migration exists, _codd_ will apply and commit every pending migration without running a schema check, showing differences, if any, after doing so.
-3. `COPY FROM STDIN` is supported but other forms of `COPY` or psql's meta commands, including `\COPY`, _are not_.

-## Schema equality checks

-*Codd*'s Database checksum process does not yet checksum every DB object or every DB object's attributes.
-For a more thorough - but a bit drafty and _not necessarily up to date_ - description of what is checksummed, see [SCHEMA-MAPPINGS.md](docs/SCHEMA-MAPPINGS.md).
-What follows is an incomplete list of what currently is checksummed, but be aware that not all pertinent attributes are necessarily included:

-- Tables, columns, CHECK constraints, FKs, indexes and other constraints
-- Indexes
-- Sequences (although their _RESTART_ value are not currently checked)
-- Functions, operators and VIEWs
-- Triggers
-- Row Level Security
-- Roles, including their config attributes such as `search_path`, which other roles they belong to and database-related permissions
-- Database encoding and its `default_transaction_*` settings

-In contrast, an **incomplete** list of things that are **not currently checksummed:**

-- Collations
-- Extensions
-- Partitioning
-- Foreign Servers
-- Others

-Checksumming every possible object is a top priority of *codd*, so if something's missing or not behaving as intended, please file a bug report.
+Using `no-txn` migrations adds great risk by allowing your database to b left in a state that is undesirable.
+It is highly recommended reading [SQL-migrations.md](docs/SQL-MIGRATIONS.md) if you plan to add them, or if you just want to learn more.

-## Start using Codd in an existing Database
+## <a name='StartusingCoddinanexistingDatabase'></a>Start using Codd in an existing Database

 If you already have a Database and would like to start using _Codd_, here's a suggestion on how to approach the problem: